Our diverse student body creates a laboratory of multilateral diplomacy in and out of the classroom.

 The Global Current

-Get in on a Global Current!
-Seton Hall's international news radio show launched in the spring of 2007 and is always looking for passionate undergraduate and graduate diplomacy students to get involved.
-The show airs Saturday mornings at 9:30 a.m .on 89.5fm WSOU, Seton Hall's awarding-winning radio station.
-Listeners can tune in through a podcast or follow Global Current on Facebook to catch up on the show's latest features and guests.
+Join the Global Current!
+Seton Hall's international news podcast launched in the spring of 2007 and is always looking for passionate undergraduate and graduate students to get involved.
+The show revolves around the question, “Is diplomacy the answer?”, and airs Sunday mornings at 7:30 AM EST on 89.5 FM WSOU, Seton Hall's awarding-winning radio station.
+Listeners can tune in through their preferred podcasting platform and check out our Instagram to catch up on the show's latest features and guests.

 2021-2022 Global Current Executive Board: